Job Title: Social Care Worker

 WALK provides supports for people with intellectual disabilities living in community supported living settings and day service supports.
 At WALK, we empower people with disabilities to live self-determined lives in an equal and inclusive society.
 Our vision is an inclusive society where communities value and treat all people as equal citizens.
 Our values are based on a human rights-based approach and a low arousal non-aversive philosophy.

 The Social Care Worker is responsible for supporting people to achieve the vision and goals outlined in their personal plan.
-The Social Care Worker will empower individuals to live self-determined lives in socially inclusive communities, support families as appropriate, and build social capital in the communities while enhancing socially valued roles.
+The Social Care Worker will empower individuals to live self-determined lives in socially inclusive communities, support families as appropriate, and build social capital in the community.

-The Social Care Worker will collaborate with the support team, leadership team, clinical team, and all other stakeholders to ensure that people have a safe and effective service.
+The Social Care Worker will collaborate with the support team, leadership team, clinical team, and all other stakeholders to ensure individuals receive a safe and effective service.
 They will support the team leader/coordinator in achieving and maintaining HIQA regulatory compliance.

 Key Result Areas